ChrisAlexNorman/CUBRIC_FC/pre_processing/README.md

 Check the main scripts *pipeline_struct/micapipe_struct_sub.sh* and *pipeline_func/micapipie_func_sub.sh* to see how the pipeline was adapted to be run on the SCW server on the ALSPAC dataset.

-**Note:** The filesystem may have undergone changes since pipelines were run, verify paths before attempting to re-run or replicate results!

 ## File Outlines

 *pipeline_struct* and *pipeline_func* contain the scripts related to structural and functional processing respectively.
 Completion of both pipelines was (partially) verified using *pipeline_func/verify_FC_file_sizes.sh*.
 This returns the size of functional directories output by micapipe which are expected to be populated.
 The output in *pipeline_func/logs/func_dir_sizes.csv* demonstrates that subject 1153's resting state functional processing did not complete. *pipeline_func* also contains two functions for visualising functional connectivity (FC) and timeseries (TS) output matricies.